tomblanchard/tomblanchard-old/_posts/blog/2014-05-02-sassy-media-query-specific-css-objects.md

 image:    "sassy-media-query-specific-css-objects.gif"

-excerpt:  ""
+excerpt:  "If you're an advocate of OOCSS (Oriented CSS) then you have most likely worked with Sass before as it makes development of OOCSS a lot more efficient.
+Here's a simple example of an object (stolen"
 ---

-If you're an advocate of OOCSS (Oriented CSS) then you have most likely worked with Sass before as it makes development of OOCSS a lot more efficient.
-Here's a simple example of an object (stolen / slightly modified from [inuit.css](https://github.com/csswizardry/inuit.css/blob/master/objects/_nav.scss)):
+{{ page.excerpt }} / slightly modified from [inuit.css](https://github.com/csswizardry/inuit.css/blob/master/objects/_nav.scss)):

 {% highlight scss %}
 .nav {